CodePath-Group-3/Group-Project/README.md

 * Register - User logs in or signs up in the app
 * A movie poster will be the first thing the user sees
     * User can start liking or disliking a move (Tinder style)
-* Two separate screen of collections that a user can see: A collection of what the user has liked and a collection of recommnded movies.
+* Two separate screen of collections that a user can see: A collection of what the user has liked and a collection of recommnded movies

 ### 3. Navigation